Felix-Hz/eda-gspread/README.md

 <details>
   <summary>:octocat: More about me</summary>
   <br/>
-  Nothing important to be seen.
-Just the data in the repo, I'm not that important.
+  Nothing important to be said.
+Just the data in the repo.
   <br/>
   <br/>